Denver, Johannesburg

+History

 Denver was laid out on 25 ha of Doornfontein farm, like all the eastern suburbs of Johannesburg.
 Owner F.J.
 Bezuidenhout, for whom Bezuidenhout Valley is named, leased the area in 1903 to a J.H.
 Strutton to grow crops and garden.
 Denver was later purchased by a business, and in October 1898, it was zoned as a residential township.
 Before and after the Second Boer War, several American mining machinery firms built offices there, and it was named after Denver, capital of Colorado, as a result.

 On 31 May 1900, Dr. Fritz Krause, the South African Republic's appointed mayor of Johannesburg, rode out to meet Frederick Roberts, 1st Earl Roberts to arrange the surrender of the main city into which they subsequently rode.

 In the early years, the white population of the area was so large that from 1910 to 1933, there was a constituency in the Parliament of South Africa which located in the neighborhood.